VanOvermeire/charger-alert/README.md

 Demo application that allows you to keep an eye on available connections for recharging your car.

-Inconsistencies in approaches (use of traits, generics, hiding or exposing of info) are at least partly caused by this being an experiment.
-On other occasions, 'experiment' is a great excuse.

 ## Status

 ![Github Actions Status](https://github.com/VanOvermeire/charger-alert/actions/workflows/github-deploy.yml/badge.svg)